ciceciliali/Stock_news_headline_sentiment_analysis/README.md

 ## Folders explained
-* data analysis - This folder includes a script that compared sentiments to price movement
+* data analysis - This folder includes a script that compared sentiments to price movement.

-* datasets - This folder includes the dataset used for some models
+* datasets - This folder includes the dataset used for some models.

-* models - This folder includes all the models that we have built and tested for this task (and requiremets to run). *note: to run each model in models, refer to the comments in script
+* models - This folder includes all the models that we have built and tested for this task (and requiremets to run). *note: to run each model in models, refer to the comments in script.

-* pre-processing - This folder includes pre-processing steps for some models and before training data anlysis
+* pre-processing - This folder includes pre-processing steps for some models and before training data anlysis.

-*  -This folder includes our final model that had the best performance among all the models.
+* final_model -This folder includes our final model that had the best performance among all the models.
 This file should contain all that you need to perform our best prediction.